-- Take the 5 x 2310mm long floor joists and lay them out parallel to each other on their short edges as shown (45mm face to the ground).
+- Take the 5 x 5000mm long floor joists and lay them out parallel to each other on their short edges as shown (45mm face to the ground).
 Lay the 2 x 2000mm Joists across the ends. - Using 8 x 75mm screws, screw the outside joists together at the corners using 2 screws per corner. - Take 1 x 444mm Joist, and using it as a measuring packer, position the next internal joist at one end and fasten with 2 screws.
-Repeat at the other end. - Position and attached the other remaining 2 x joists the same way. - Measure in 1000mm from the LH end and mark the centre position on all joists.
-Take x 444mm joist and align it with the centre mark.
-Screw in from the outside using 2 75mm screws.Do the same with the other end.
-The other 3 x 444mm joists should positioned and screwed into place as per the above diagram - When completed, measure diagonally from one outside corner to the other, note the measurement and then meaure the opposite diagonal distance.
+Repeat at the other end. - Position and attached the other remaining 2 x joists the same way. - Measure in 1200mm from the LH end and mark the centre position on all joists.
+Take 1 x 444mm joist and align it with the centre mark.
+Screw in from the outside using 2 x 75mm screws.
+Next, measure 2400mm in from the LH end and mark the centre position on all joists.
+The other 3 x 444mm joists should be positioned and screwed into place as per the diagram - When completed, Measure diagonally from one outside corner to the other, note the measurement and then meaure the opposite diagonal distance.
 These measurements must be the same for the shed to be square.
-Adjust if necessary - Place one sheet of plywood in position running the length of the 2400mm side as per the diagram. - Align the sheet with the edges of the floor frame, take 23 x 40mm screws and fasten the ply wood to the joists and base plates as shown (red dots).
-As the ply only overlaps half of the centre joist, angle the screws inwards to ensure that they don't miss the joist.
+Adjust if necessary

+- Place one sheet of plywood in position running from the front to the back of the shed as per the diagram. - Align the sheet with the edges of the floor frame, take 20 x 40mm screws and fasten the ply wood to the joists and base plates as shown (red dots).
+As the ply only overlaps half of the centre joist, angle the screws inwards to ensure thatthey don't miss the joist.
 Repeat with the other sheet. - Lift the shed frame onto the floor and align the frame with all edges of the floor.
-Once again check that the shed is square using the method described above. - Screw the shed frame to the floor using 11 x 75mm screws through the base plate as per the red dots in the diagram.
+Once again check that the shed is square using the method described above. - Screw the shed frame to the floor using 1x 100mm Tek screws through the bottom plate as per the red dots in this diagram.

-Now we need to remove the base plate in the doorway at the front.
+Now we need to remove the bottom plate in the doorway at the front.

-- With a handsaw, cut through the base plate flush with the door studs on either side and discard the centre piece. - Attach door step flashing using 3 x 40mm screws, screwing through the top of the top of the flashing.
+- With a handsaw, cut through the bottom plate flush with the door studs on either side and discard the centre piece. - Attach door step flashing using 3 x 30mm screws, screwing through the top of the top of the flashing.